7db9a/private-ipfs-docker/README.md

 ## Setup

-On a single machine do steps 1 - 6.
+On a single machine (bootstrap node) do steps 1 - 6.
 Then run steps 1, 2, 4, 6 on the other machines.

 #### 1. Download and install